 In the early 1960s, Kaiser took advantage of a new wave of television broadcasting.

-During the first decade of television, TV sets only received VHF (very-high frequency band) signals, and the existing airwaves became saturated with stations.
-The Federal Communications Commission recognized the problem and endorsed legislation to broaden TV broadcasting to include UHF (ultra-high frequency band).
+During the first decade of television, TV sets only received very-high frequency band, or VHF, signals, and the existing airwaves became saturated with stations.
+The Federal Communications Commission recognized the problem and endorsed legislation to broaden TV broadcasting to include ultra-high frequency band, or UHF, signals.

 “We have concluded that the public interest clearly requires expanded use of the 70 UHF channels for television broadcasting; receiver incompatibility is a major factor inhibiting such expanded use,” the FCC stated in a letter to the House of Representatives. “. . . we have earnestly recommended enactment of this legislation as being of utmost importance to the national welfare.” [i]

-In 1962, Congress passed House Bill 8031, the All-Channel Receiver Act, which required TV manufacturers to equip new sets to receive UHF channels.
+In 1962, Congress passed House Bill 8031, the All-Channel Receiver Act, which required television manufacturers to equip new sets to receive UHF channels.
 UHF was a major breakthrough in expanding television access.

 An internal Kaiser Broadcasting film explained the challenge — and opportunity — this way:

 “In 1962 only 15 American cities have more than 3 TV stations . . .
 At Kaiser world headquarters the passage of the All-Channel Bill set a plan into motion that (will) result in one of the largest programs for the construction and operation of new TV stations in the history of the industry.” [ii]